 There’s no shortage of museums in York to take cover in.
 The National Railway Museum is excellent, free and can keep a family occupied for a good few hours.
 If that’s not your thing, there are lots of other options, from the Yorkshire Museum (dinosaurs, Romans, Vikings and more) to York Castle Museum (visit the Victorian street and learn about times gone by) to DIG – An archaeological adventure (one of our favourites).
 The world-famous JORVIK Viking Centre has opened after the terrible flooding, and it’s fab.
 York Minster also has more for children now than ever before and is under cover (except if you go up onto the roof of course).
 Kids can borrow an Explorer Backpack (free), packed full of fun stuff to capture their imagination during your visit.
 York’s Chocolate Story is a fab chocolate attraction full of fascinating facts and hands-on activity.
 Further afield, Hull aquarium The Deep and children’s museum Eureka! are indoor attractions that we love.

 With three cinemas in York to choose from, you should be able to find something to please the family.
 City Screen is a lovely city-centre cinema with a fab café and riverside views.
 It has a regular Saturday morning kids’ club, toddler time (usually a short 30-minute show), Big Scream viewings for parents/carers with babies under a year old and autism-friendly showings (City Screen Picturehouse, 13-17 Coney Street, York YO1 9QL).
-Reel is a fairly small but very handy neighbourhood cinema just outside the city walls with a kids’ club and birthday party options (Reel Cinema York, Odeon Buildings, Blossom Street, York YO24 1AJ).
+Everyman York is a sumptuous cinema showing mainstream and arthouse films.
+There’s a Baby Club so you can take your little one and enjoy a hot drink and cake with your ticket (Everyman York, Odeon Buildings, Blossom Street, York YO24 1AJ; visit the website).
 Vue is an out-of-town, multiscreen extravaganza showing all major new releases (Vue York, Clifton Moor Centre, Stirling Road, York YO30 4XY).

 Soft play can be every parents’ worst nightmare, but it’s the stuff of dreams for kids.
 And the good news is that Creepy Crawlies (part of the Web Adventure Park) is actually really good for soft play, outdoor play and more, so it’s great for all weathers.
-There’s a great selection of equipment and different zones for kids of all ages.
-The café is also better than most soft play places, with decent offerings for children and adults (prepare for a wait at peak times).
+There’s a great selection of indoor frames, slides and ball pools, as well as a mini disco and pretend village, with family activity areas like the football arena.
+The café is also far better than most soft play places, with good offerings for children and adults (prepare for a wait at peak times).
+The big outdoor area is open all year so when the rain eases off you can pop out to explore the rides, play areas and animal zone.
+Even on the rainiest of days, families leave happy, stress-free and well fed!

 Creepy Crawlies, The Web Adventure Park, Wiggington Road, York YO32 2RH